-- Salvation Army - Anyone can donate money or host their own personalized Red Kettle to gather donations from others.
-The international Christian organization strives to improve the lives of the needy and provide holiday meals.
+- Salvation Army - Anyone can donate money or host their own personalized Red Kettle to gather donations from others, and the organization also hosts the Feast of Sharing where volunteers provide meals and other services to people in need.

 - Adopt-a- Family Program - The holiday program is run by the Jewish Social Service Agency and organizes volunteers to collect gifts for the needy.
 JSSA provides eldercare services, Meals on Wheels for the elderly, early childhood intervention for developmental disabilities, services to people with autism and their families, hospice care, mental health services, support to people with all types of disabilities, and more.